 About the collection

-Many of the manuscripts are written in Latin or in English (including Old, Middle and Scots English).
+Many of the manuscripts are written in Latin or in English (including Old, Middle, and Scots English).
 Other European languages represented in the collection include Cornish, Danish, Dutch, French (including Anglo-Norman French), German, Greek, Irish, Italian, Portuguese, Russian, Spanish and Welsh.
 Non-European languages include Arabic, Chinese, Hebrew, Inuit, Persian and Turkish.

 On 23 October 1731, a fire broke out at Ashburnham House, Westminster, where the Cotton manuscripts were temporarily being stored.
 A few volumes were destroyed in their entirety, and many others damaged to varying degrees.
 Among the losses was the unique manuscript of the Life of King Alfred the Great, while the illustrated Cotton Genesis was badly injured.
+A programme of restoration was carried out at the British Museum in the 19th century, under the direction of Sir Frederic Madden (d.
+1873), Keeper of Manuscripts, making these items once again available for public consultation.

 - Cotton MSS Julius A I to F XI